 Zealous fans will point out that while Walt Disney had a significant role in planning and designing Walt Disney World, Disneyland is the only park he actually set foot in.

-Disneyland park features the lands of Main Street U.S.A., Tomorrowland, Fantasyland, Adventureland, New Orleans Square, Critter Country, Mickey’s Toontown, Frontierland, and Star Wars: Galaxy’s Edge.
+Disneyland park features the lands of Main Street U.S.A., Tomorrowland, Fantasyland, Adventureland, New Orleans Square, Bayou Country, Mickey’s Toontown, Frontierland, and Star Wars: Galaxy’s Edge.

 Disney California Adventure is, at least in name, a park dedicated to those who built the Golden State.
-In actuality, it is sort of a place for Disney to put a great collection of lands with some quality Disney theming.
-We don’t mean to sell Disney California Adventure short, it’s a really good second park.
+In actuality, it is sort of a place for Disney to put a great collection of lands with some awesome Disney theming.
 It’s home to Pixar Pier, Avengers Campus, and the stunning Cars Land.

 Both parks have great nighttime shows—Fantasmic at Disneyland and World of Color at Disney California Adventure.
 Seasonal nighttime shows are also occasionally added.

-In deciding when to visit Disneyland, you’re going to need to consider events specific to 2023-2024 and other seasonal events.
+In deciding when to visit Disneyland, you’re going to need to consider crowd levels, along with events that bring even higher crowds than usual.

 Crowd Levels at Disneyland